-)-- The University of Florida College of Veterinary Medicine unveiled the new $58M, 100,000 sq. ft.
+The University of Florida College of Veterinary Medicine unveiled the new $58M, 100,000 sq. ft.
 Small Animal Hospital bringing to fruition a dream that has been nearly two decades in the making.
-Building upon the existing veterinary program, the new Small Animal Hospital triples existing space and provides comprehensive services to the public through teaching, research, education and state-of-the-art patient care.
-Located at 2015 SW 16th Avenue in Gainesville, Florida, the three-story sustainable building was designed by Atlanta-based FWAJDB Architects in unison with Zeidler Partnership Architects and is the first veterinary facility in the country to achieve LEED Gold Certification.
+Located in Gainesville, Florida, the three-story sustainable building is the only veterinary facility in the country to receive LEED Certification.

 With architectural elements that make use of glass and daylight to create an open, welcoming environment for clients and visitors, architects incorporated sustainable elements such as daylight in administrative, surgical and animal housing areas, use of daylight throughout clinical spaces to reduce infection, energy recovery, reclamation of parking spaces for green space, water reduction fixtures, recycling, motion sensors to reduce energy usage, and campus-wide mass transit options.
 The new facility provides a great asset to the Gainesville community, the State of Florida and the Southeast, not only for its exemplary patient care, but also by serving as a model of environmental and energy efficiency and excellence.